maziac/DeZog/documentation/ReverseEngineeringUsage.md

 # Reverse Engineering with DeZog

-Up to version 2.x DeZog's primary goal was to develop **new** Z80 SW and debug it.
+Up to version 2.x DeZog was primarily used to develop and debug **new** Z80 SW.

-Beginning with version 3 another way to use DeZog is for reverse engineering of existing SW.
+Since version 3 DeZog can also be used for reverse engineering of existing SW.

-When reverse engineering existing SW the whole object code already exists whereas the source code, i.e. the commented assembler sources normally do not exist.
+When reverse engineering existing SW, all object code is already available, while the source code, i.e. the commented assembler sources, usually do not exist.
-The goal of reverse engineering is to discover the purpose of the binary code by disassembling and debugging it.
+The goal of reverse engineering is to discover the purpose of the binary code through disassembly and debugging.
-Once a sub routine has been understood it can be commented, labels can be renamed to more meaningful names and the disassembly can be saved.
+Once a subroutine is understood, it can be commented, labels can be renamed to more meaningful names, and the disassembly can be saved.

-These commented disassembly is reloaded and taken as source for the further stepping.
-Also the new labels are used.
+The commented disassembly is reloaded and used as a source for further stepping.
+Again, the new labels are used.

-The more of the binary is understood the more complete the list file becomes until at the end hopefully all code is commented and understood.
+As more of the binary is understood, the list file becomes more complete, until hopefully all the code is commented and understood at the end.

-To make it more clear: there are 2 main differences to developing a new program with an assembler.
+To make it even clearer: There are 2 main differences to developing a new program with an assembler.
-- Instead of running the assembler on your .asm file(s) you have to write the reverse engineered assembler file, **a list file**, yourself.
-DeZog supports you by providing a disassembly of the source code portion that you are currently investigating.
-This disassembly can be copied to your list file together with comments and renamed labels to make it human readable.
+- Instead of running the assembler on your .asm file(s) you have to write the reverse engineered assembler file, a list file, yourself.
+DeZog assists you by providing a disassembly of the source code you are currently examining.
+This disassembly can be copied into your list file along with comments and renamed labels to make it human readable.
-- While the debug session is running you can re-read the list file and it's labels.
-I.e. as soon as you have commented the disassembly or renamed labels they are immediately taken into use.
-This improves the turn-around cycle a lot.
+- While the debug session is running, you can re-load the list file and its labels.
+That is, once you have commented the disassembly or renamed the labels, they are used immediately.
+This greatly improves the turnaround cycle.

 # Exemplary Process

-The process is shown here with MAME as an example.
+The process is shown here using MAME as an example.

-This example assumes that MAME is started manually or in a while loop with a ROM (pacman in this case).
+This example assumes that MAME is started manually or in a while loop with a ROM (in this case pacman).
 ~~~bash
 while true; do ./mame pacman -window -debugger gdbstub -debug -debugger_port 12000 -verbose ; sleep 2 ; done
 ~~~